kiochan/ws-enterjs-06-05-24/exercises/performance/performance-tab-flame-charts.md

 ## Find MovieListComponent bootstrap

-In this exercise I want you to use the `search` function in order to search for the time when the `MovieListComponent` is getting bootstrapped.
+In this exercise I want you to use the `search` function in order to search for the time when the `MovieListPageComponent` is getting bootstrapped.

 Hit `Ctrl + F` in order to conduct a search in the flame charts.

-Find and report the point in time, when `MovieListComponent` is getting bootstrapped.
+Find and report the point in time, when `MovieListPageComponent` is getting bootstrapped.

 <details>
   <summary>Show Help</summary>